olrea/openai-cpp/README.md

 ## Installation

+The library consists of two files: `include/openaicpp/openai.hpp` and `include/openaicpp/json.hpp`.
 Just copy the `include/openaicpp` folder in your project and you can `#include "openai.hpp"` to your code.
 That is all.

 Note: *OpenAI-CPP* uses [Nlohmann Json](https://github.com/nlohmann/json) (v3.11.2) which is available in `include/json.hpp`.
 Feel free to use your own copy for faster compile time build.